rclone/rclone/docs/content/commands/rclone_lsjson.md

 ## Options

 ```
-      --dirs-only               Show only directories in the listing.
+      --dirs-only               Show only directories in the listing
-  -M, --encrypted               Show the encrypted names.
+  -M, --encrypted               Show the encrypted names
-      --files-only              Show only files in the listing.
+      --files-only              Show only files in the listing
-      --hash                    Include hashes in the output (may take longer).
+      --hash                    Include hashes in the output (may take longer)
-      --hash-type stringArray   Show only this hash type (may be repeated).
+      --hash-type stringArray   Show only this hash type (may be repeated)
   -h, --help                    help for lsjson
-      --no-mimetype             Don't read the mime type (can speed things up).
+      --no-mimetype             Don't read the mime type (can speed things up)
-      --no-modtime              Don't read the modification time (can speed things up).
+      --no-modtime              Don't read the modification time (can speed things up)
-      --original                Show the ID of the underlying Object.
+      --original                Show the ID of the underlying Object
-  -R, --recursive               Recurse into the listing.
+  -R, --recursive               Recurse into the listing
+      --stat                    Just return the info for the pointed to file
 ```

 See the [global flags page](/flags/) for global options not listed here.